exercism/r/concepts/randomness/about.md

 [1] 0.1171416
 ```

-It is now more likely that there will be more than 10 heads from 20 flips.
+It is now likely that there will be more than 10 heads from 20 flips.
-Clearly, we need to be interested in all the possible outcomes: the [*binomial distribution*][wiki-binomial].https://quesmaorg.github.io/webr-ggplot-playground/
+Clearly, we need to be interested in all the possible outcomes: the [binomial distribution][wiki-binomial].

 R provides the [`rbinom()`][ref-rbinom] function to generate random values with a binomial distribution.
 Tell it how many values to return `n`, how many trials `size` (such as coin flips), and the probability of a single event `prob` (such as getting a head from one flip).